tech-sketch/SeqAL/docs/performance.md

 ## Conclusion

 Compare with the time cost and perforamnce on GPU model and CPU model, we recommend use the CPU model.
 Because CPU model can decrease the time cost greatly only sacrificing a little performance.
 Another reason is that CPU model is cheaper than GPU mode.
-The price of CPU machine is only 1/3 price of GPU machine.
+The price of CPU machine is about half price of GPU machine.